 The key to getting rid of calories, whether from Thanksgiving or otherwise, is simply to offset the amount that you take in with the amount you burn.
 Men’s Fitness content producer and on-camera personality Mike Simone posted a video/article combo on how to get rid of Thanksgiving dinner calories.
 This intense, all-day workout is a great way to burn calories, but it may be a little too much for the average person.

-If 16 straight hours of working out isn’t your thing, or isn’t possible for you, the article linked above also links to some shorter, high-intensity workouts.
+If 16 straight hours of working out aren’t your thing or isn’t possible for you, the article linked above also links to some shorter, high-intensity workouts.
 Similarly, Daily Burn posted a very useful infographic for burning Thanksgiving calories.
-This infographic breaks down the caloric intake of everything that you’re likely to eat, and an exercise that will burn roughly that amount.
+This infographic breaks down the caloric intake of everything that you’re likely to eat and an exercise that will burn roughly that amount.
 Keep track of what you eat and reference the infographic to see what you need to do the next day.

 Exercise smarter, not harder

 Despite the assumptions made by Men’s Fitness, you don’t actually need to burn all of the Thanksgiving calories off on Black Friday (though a shopping trip may help).
 Instead, you can burn them off over time by simply increasing your normal exercise routine.
 If you don’t have an exercise routine right now but aren’t gaining weight, the same math will still work, though you should familiarize yourself with the benefits of exercise other than weight loss.